 Batch Shipyard Quickstart

 If you would like to use Batch Shipyard from the command line, this quickstart doc will provide step-by-step instructions.
-Although Batch Shipyard supports any type of Batch processing or HPC workload, for the following quickstart guide, we will select from the following Deep Learning recipes as an example workflow:
+Although Batch Shipyard supports various types of workloads, for the following quickstart example, we will select from the following Deep Learning recipes to quickly get started:

 The example MNIST training sample will be used on one Azure Batch compute node regardless of which Deep Learning framework you prefer for the following.
 Note that this quickstart guide focuses on Docker container execution but the commands are agnostic to which containers (Docker or Singularity) you are using - only the configuration changes with respect to which ecosystem you are using.

 - Installation of Batch Shipyard to your local machine has been completed or you are using Batch Shipyard from within Azure Cloud Shell.